libingallin/deep-learning-with-python-1st-edition/README.md

 # :books: Deep Learning with Python 1st Edition

-It is recommended to open the jupyter notebook in [nbviewer](https://nbviewer.jupyter.org/).
+It is recommended to open the jupyter notebook in [nbviewer](https://nbviewer.jupyter.org/), or you can click the links below.

 - [chap01-what's deep learning?](https://nbviewer.jupyter.org/github/libingallin/deep-learning-with-python-e1/blob/master/chap01-what-is-deep-learning.ipynb)